OrderFusion: Encoding Orderbook for End-to-End Probabilistic Intraday Electricity Price Forecasting: OrderFusion

 \subsubsection{Iterative Fusion Layer}

-As buyers and sellers iteratively adjust their bids and offers based on observed quotes from the opposite side, reflecting strategic interactions~\cite{nagel1995unraveling}, we design a series of iterative fusion layers to enable representation learning of such buy-sell interactions, as illustrated in Fig.~\ref{OrderFusion_Structure}:
+As buyers and sellers iteratively adjust their bids and offers based on observed quotes from the opposite side, reflecting strategic interactions~\cite{nagel1995unraveling}, we design a series of iterative fusion layers to enable representation learning of such buy-sell interactions: